grzegorz-siekaniec/bits-of-this-bits-of-that/_posts/2021-10-27-solving-generalized-assignment-problem-using-branch-and-price.md

 # Implementation

-Let's see how one approach to implement B&P to solve Generalized Assignment Problem might look like.
+Let's see how one can approach implementation of B&P to solve Generalized Assignment Problem.
 Below is discussion about main concepts and few code excerpts, a repository containing all code can be found on [github](https://github.com/grzegorz-siekaniec/branch-and-price-gurobi).

 ```python
 @dataclass(frozen=True)